ajfriend/pydeck-h3/readme.md

 - watch out for the `numpy.int64` issue with converting to json
     + it happens late; when converting the deck to a view

+- can we build up the data and the options dictionary from the start?
+    + is that a more-obvious way to describe the branching/dispatch to different plotting types?